It is possible for women to urinate during sex. During sex, pressure can be put on the bladder by the penis, fingers, or another object.

 In this article, we examine the causes of urination during sex.
 We also take a look at treatment and management options, along with how to prevent urination from occurring at this time.

 The main reason for women urinating during sex is because of incontinence.
 This is when someone urinates unintentionally and uncontrollably.

 The National Association for Continence estimate that around 25 million people in the United States are affected by bladder or bowel incontinence in some way.

 Women are up to five times more likely to be affected by urinary incontinence than men.

 Urinary incontinence (UI) is a common condition among women.
 As female reproductive and urinary systems share parts of the body, this condition can interfere with sexual intercourse.

 One study reported that around 60 percent of women with UI experience some sort of urinary leakage during sex.

 - urgency urinary incontinence

 Stress urinary incontinence

-This is the most common type of UI that occurs during sex, with around 51 percent of cases being caused by stress urinary incontinence.
+This is the most common type of UI that occurs during sex, with around

 It occurs when an activity, such as sex, puts stress on the bladder.
 Other common triggers include: